mechanomi/hunting-unicorns/README.md

 ## Contributing

 Have experience hunting unicorns?
 Tried something in this guide that didn't work or could be improved?
 We want your contribution!
-Open an issue or send a PR.
+Open an issue or send a pull request.

 ## License